 Saving Money by Shopping at Utah Ski Gear

 One way to make skiing affordable is by shopping for used gear!
-We offer a youth ski package that includes skis (or a snowboard), bindings, and boots with our silver tune package, mounted and ready to go for only $99.
-Gear like this would normally cost you $200+ if purchased almost anywhere else.
+We offer used ski packages that includes skis (or a snowboard), bindings, and boots with our silver tune package, mounted and ready to go starting at $125 while supplies last.
+Gear like this would normally cost you $250+ if purchased almost anywhere else.

 We know that owning gear, while more affordable in the long run than renting if you ski frequently, still gets expensive when it comes to maintenance.
 Edges dull, bases dry, and sometimes damage happens.
 We offer low rates on all of our ski services so you can get back out there with gear that performs amazingly well without breaking the bank.